djeada/Statistics-Notes/notes/time_series_analysis/autocorrelation_function.md

 Apologies for the confusion.
 Let's focus on improving the original explanation and adapting it directly into a Python context, similar to the random walk example.

----

-### Plotting the ACF (Autocorrelation Function) in Python
+#### Plotting the ACF

 The **Autocorrelation Function (ACF) plot**, or **Correlogram**, is a useful tool for understanding the structure of time series data.
 In Python, you can generate and interpret the ACF plot using libraries like `statsmodels` and `matplotlib`.
 The ACF plot helps identify significant correlations at different lags and reveals patterns in the data.

-### Key Points for Interpreting the ACF Plot
+Key Points for Interpreting the ACF Plot

-1. **Slow Decay**:
-   - If the ACF values decrease slowly over many lags, this suggests the presence of a **trend** in the data.
+1. If the ACF values decrease slowly over many lags, this suggests the presence of a **trend** in the data.

-2. **Seasonal Patterns**:
-   - Repeated peaks or cyclic behavior in the ACF plot indicate **seasonal patterns** in the data, with regular intervals of high correlation.
+2. Repeated peaks or cyclic behavior in the ACF plot indicate **seasonal patterns** in the data, with regular intervals of high correlation.

-3. **Sharp Cutoff**:
-   - A rapid drop-off or sharp cutoff after a few lags suggests the data may follow a **Moving Average (MA)** process, where the current value is explained by a few prior error terms (shocks).
+3. A rapid drop-off or sharp cutoff after a few lags suggests the data may follow a **Moving Average (MA)** process, where the current value is explained by a few prior error terms (shocks).

-### Python Example: Simulating and Plotting ACF for Different Processes
+#### Python Example

-Here’s a Python example where we generate and plot the ACF for three different types of time series: one with a trend, one with seasonal patterns, and one following a moving average process.
+Below is a Python example where we generate and plot the ACF for three different types of time series: one with a trend, one with seasonal patterns, and one following a moving average process.

 ```python
 import numpy as np